Chris Rock: Relationships

+On July 7, 2022, it was reported that Rock had started dating actress, screenwriter, and director Lake Bell.
+Rock later self-identified as single in his 2023 Netflix special.

+Religion

+According to Dylan Novak, a Protestant preacher known by the online alias Celebrity Preacher, he had an interaction with Rock where he learned that Rock's faith "did not stick with him as he grew up".
+In a 1989 stand-up routine, Rock remarked, "When you're black there's like no religion to turn to...
+It's like, Christianity?
+I don't think so.
+White people justified slavery and segregation through Christianity so a black Christian is like a black person with no... memory."

+According to Vibe, in 2017, Rock stated during his Total Blackout Tour that he was "trying to get a little bit of religion...
+Not a lot," and that he wanted to "find God before God finds me".
+He also said that he believed in God a little bit but that he practices the religion of comedy.

+Lawsuit

+In 2012, Rock settled a lawsuit alleging sexual assault.
+Rock was not charged with a crime and has denied that the alleged rape ever occurred.

+Cannabis

 On August 20, 2019, Rock, along with several other celebrities, invested in a funding round for Lowell Herb Co, a California cannabis brand.
-He is known to be "a dedicated cannabis consumer."
+He is known to be "a dedicated cannabis consumer".

+Health

 On September 18, 2020, Rock said that he was diagnosed with a non-verbal learning disorder, a neurological condition that makes it difficult for him to understand non-verbal social cues.

-On September 19, 2021, Rock announced on Twitter that he had been tested positive for COVID-19.
+On September 19, 2021, Rock announced on Twitter that he had tested positive for COVID-19.
 He strongly advocated getting vaccinated to his followers.

-On July 7, 2022, it was reported that Rock had started dating actress, screenwriter, and director Lake Bell.

-In 2012, Rock settled a lawsuit with allegations of sexual abuse.
-Rock was not charged with the crime and has denied that the rape ever occurred.
-The accuser said "she wanted the court papers public so people would know her - story".